 Venga! is warm, feels like action and shared moments.
-The Venga’s color is a mixture of red and orange.
+Venga’s brand colour is a mixture of red and orange.
 Venga’s font is a compromise between playful and solid (trustable).

 UI > User Interface

-There is a navigation on top where you can choose to see either the list of all the events or the ones you booked or created (first future events, then, past events).
+The navigation bar is at the top.
+Here you can choose to see either the list of all the events or the ones you booked or created (first future events, then, past events).

-On the event preview we give highlight to the host and three participants’ faces.
-The three participants shown are selected by a scoring mechanism that relates several parameter (example: Number of friends on facebook, number of followers, interests in common).
+On the event preview, we highlight the host and three participants’ faces.
+The three participants shown are selected by a scoring mechanism that relates several parameters (example: Number of friends on Facebook, number of followers, interests in common).
 So you might see different faces from other users.
-The host is always identified with a golden halo which gracefully enhances his/her role in the event and in the community as a whole and generates curiosity, leading users to click/hover and access his profile, where they will find his/her events.
+The host is always identified with a golden halo which gracefully enhances their role in the event and in the community as a whole.
+It generates curiosity, leading users to click/hover and access their profile, where they will find their events.

 The events listing algorithm is based on a scoring system.
-The 8vectors are:
+The eight vectors are:

-- Events where most of the people that you maybe know (have attended the same events that you had) will go
+- Where most of the people that you maybe know (have attended the same events that you had) will go.

-- Events with the same hashtags as the previous events that you have been to.
+- Those with the same hashtags as the previous events that you have been to.

-- Events where people from the same country and city from where you come from (if you are abroad) will attend
+- Where people from the same country and city from where you come from (if you are abroad) will attend.

-- Events from the same host of other events that you’ve been to
+- From the same host of other events that you’ve been to.

-- Events in the same category of the events that you’ve been to
+- The same category as the events that you’ve been to.

-- Events where participants that you follow go
+- Ones which participants that you follow go to.

-- Events where participants that you showed more interest in (clicks and time on their profiles)
+- The events which participants that you showed more interest in (clicks and time on their profiles) will attend.

-Showing the participant that have already booked an event (will be there for sure) enables a very basic psychology that makes it easier to imagine yourself there.
+Showing that participants have already booked an event enables very basic psychology that makes it easier to imagine yourself there.
 Venga! events are all about the participants.
-Knowing who hosts and who is going isfundamental in choosing an event.
+Knowing who hosts and who is going is fundamental to choosing an event.